Liu Hailong

 At the 2002 Sanshou World Cup in Macau, Liu faced Muslim Salihov in a competition and beat him on points to win the 80 kg division gold medal.
 Salihov is a highly accomplished Russian Sanshou fighter who would later become a King of Sanda himself.
 Some fight observers believe Salihov won the closely contested match.

-In 2003, Liu faced a fellow King of Sanda in Yuan Yubao in the promotion's first "superfight", defeating him soundly by decision to earn the title of "Super King of Sanda".
+In 2003, Liu faced a fellow King of Sanda in Yuan Yubao in the promotion's first "superfight", defeating him by decision to earn the title of "Super King of Sanda".

 In December 2003, Liu scored a unanimous decision over Eduardo Fujihara to claim the IKF Sanshou World Championship.
-Other Chinese fighters who participated in that event include Bao Li Gao.

-At the World Sanda Kings tournament in 2003 there was a challenge issued by well-known American Sanshou fighter Cung Le to Liu Hailong for a ``superfight`` to decide who was the best in the world.
-However the highly anticipated matchup never materialized between the two sides.

 After an injury in 2005, Liu retired from the sport.
-In 2009, he made a comeback facing and KOing Japanese fighter Iga Koji.
+In 2009, he made a comeback facing and defeating Japanese fighter Iga Koji.